vplauzon/vplauzon.github.io/_posts/2020/1/2020-03-18-synchronizing-two-streams-with-kusto.md

 What we want to do is to reduce drastically the cardinality of the set on which we perform an aggregation, i.e. the `min(timeStamp1)` in the last section.
 The issue we have is that we join on *assetID* but we take all the *temperature* measurements for that asset.
 What we would like to do is just take measurements *around* the timestamp of the colour measurement.

 We can't join on a range of value.
-So the trick is to quantize the time variable into buckets.
+The trick is to quantize the time variable into buckets.
 Doing this we can then join on a given time bucket.

 ![Failure](/assets/posts/2020/1/synchronizing-two-streams-with-kusto/buckets.png)